Basement. The very word itself can make us shudder just thinking about how cluttered and disorganized things have gotten down there over the years.

 It may seem daunting, but once you get rid of excess clutter and implement a strong organizational system, you won’t have to worry about learning when it comes to how to organize a basement properly.

-We want things to be as painless as possible for you, so we’ve put together the best tips and tricks for decluttering and organizing your basement right the first time.
+We want things to be as painless as possible for you, so we’ve put together the best tips and tricks for decluttering and organizing your messy basement the first time you do.

 **Click to auto-scroll by section

 Organizing your basement begins with getting rid of anything that you don’t use.

 Basements, whether finished or unfinished, tend to become a catch-all for things we don’t know what to do with, no longer use or plan on throwing out at a later date.

 But when those things have been sitting down in your basement for years, they tend to be forgotten, and slowly add to what is now a cluttered, disorganized mess.